top of page

 Brainspotting Therapy

-At First Responder Recovery, we honor the courage and sacrifice of first responders, frontline workers and military service members.
+At First Responder Recovery, we honor the courage and sacrifice of first responders, frontline workers, and military service members.
 We understand that the intense demands of your roles often expose you to trauma, stress, and emotional injuries that can linger long after the moment has passed.
-Brainspotting is a powerful, brain-based therapy designed to help you process and heal from these experiences, restoring resilience and emotional balance.

 What is Brainspotting?

 Brainspotting (BSP) is a revolutionary therapeutic approach that works by identifying, processing, and releasing trauma stored deep within the brain and body.
 Developed by Dr. David Grand, Brainspotting uses the visual field to access unprocessed trauma that traditional talk therapies may not reach.
-"Where you look affects how you feel" — and Brainspotting harnesses this connection to unlock the brain’s natural ability to heal itself.

 Why Brainspotting?

-First responders, frontline workers and military personnel face unique challenges:
+First responders, frontline workers, and military personnel face unique challenges:

 • Repeated exposure to high-stress, high-risk situations